jwodder/rsrepo/README.md

 - The copyright years in the first copyright line in `LICENSE` are updated to include all years in which commits were made to the repository, including the current year.
-A line is treated as a copyright line if it is of the form "Copyright (c) YEARS AUTHOR", where the "YEARS" component consists of year numbers, dashes, commas, and/or spaces.
+A line is treated as a copyright line if it is of the form "Copyright YEARS AUTHOR" or "Copyright (c) YEARS AUTHOR" (optional leading whitespace allowed for both forms), where the "YEARS" component consists of year numbers, dashes, commas, and/or spaces.
 It is an error if `LICENSE` does not contain a copyright line.

 - All changes made to tracked files in the repository are committed; the text of the most recent `CHANGELOG.md` section is included in the commit message